-Ranked Requests: You’ll be able to sort your requests by received date or by top accounts.
+Ranked Requests: you’ll be able to sort your requests by received date or by top accounts.

-Quick Replies: Use shortcuts for common responses.
+Quick Replies: you can use quick shortcuts for your common replies

 What having a Creator Accounts means is you don’t have to sacrifice the analytics of a business account for the privacy and personal benefits of a regular account.
 The analytics can be broken down to a daily basis rather than weekly.
 You can remove options for contact by email or telephone, as a nod to people who operate solely on social media.
 And your inbox can be separated into sections, depending on who (and what) you want to receive.